ConsenSysDiligence/smart-contract-best-practices/docs/recommendations.md

 ### Don't delegatecall to untrusted code

 The `delegatecall` function is used to call functions from other contracts as if they belong to the caller contract.
-That means that the callee may change the caller's state.
+Thus the callee may change the state of the calling address.
 This may be insecure.
 An example below shows how using `delegatecall` can lead to the destruction of the contract and loss of its balance.

 ```sol
 contract Destructor